 - Once boiling, lower the heat to medium and cover with the lid.

-- Remove the pot from the heat and leave to the side (covered) for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).
+- Remove from the heat and leave aside for another 10 mins or until ready to serve (keep covered so the rice can continue to cook in its own steam).

 - Roughly chop the parsley (stalks and all).